Order Behavior

 TradersPost supports the ability for you to send pre-calculated absolute prices for your take profit & stop loss or you can send relative values to us like a dollar amount or percentage and we will calculate the price to send to the broker.

 For example, if you use a $10 stop loss amount and you enter at $100, then your stop loss stop price will be calculated at $90.
 If you buy 10 shares of a stock with an entry at $100 and a stop loss stop price at $90, then the most you can theoretically lose on the trade will be $100.
+Here is an example of how you could execute that trade:

 When TradersPost calculates a take profit or stop loss price using a relative value like a dollar amount or percentage, the entry price we use to do the calculation will be the following in these scenarios: